Which to Hire: Full-time Employee vs. Independent Contractor

 1. When should I hire an independent contractor?

-2. When do independent contractors make sense?
+2. When do independent contractors make the most sense?

-Engaging an independent for a project is often more cost- and resource-efficient than hiring a temporary employee.
+Engaging an independent contractor for a project is often more cost- and resource-efficient than hiring a temporary employee.
 Keep in mind that temporary employees are subject to additional regulations and possibly fees if hired through third-party intermediaries.

 Engaging an independent contractor will allow you to tap into industry expertise and a specialized skillset that may not be available in your core employee base.

-7. Are employees performing the same work?
+7. Are employees performing the same work as independent contractors?

 8. Can the work or project be articulated in a clearly defined deliverable?

-“Work that can be articulated in a clearly defined deliverable is a perfect fit for independent contractors.
+Work that can be articulated in a clearly defined deliverable is a perfect fit for independent contractors.
 Unlike traditional employees, you are engaging independents for a specific result.
-What are they expected to produce?
-Be sure to define a clear work product in your contract.
+So, what exactly are they expected to produce?
+In your contracts, be sure to clearly define the expected work product in your contract.

 9. Will the work or project require internal control or supervision?